xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 #.
 Make sure your camera computer and microscope computer are on the same network.
 For example, K2 computer needs to have a network interface with IP address 192.168.1.2, and FEI scope with 192.168.1.1.
 And they should be able to ping each other.
 You might be confused by Gatan's DM aleady being able to communicate with scope, as it can detect magnification change of scope.
 This DM connection is usually via serial port by a direct serial cable.
 SerialEM uses standard TCP/IP to communicate and therefore requires a standard network setup in place.

 #.
 Decide which computer to install SerialEM.
 In theory, you can install SerialEM on either computer - camera or microscope.
-For K2 camera, it is normally installed on the K2 computer.
+For K2 camera, SerialEM should be normally installed on the K2 computer, as K2 image returning to SerialEM is usually faster than via network.

 #.
 Decide which type of executable to use.
 SerialEM builds for both 32 and 64-bit platforms.
 Unless you have to run it on a Windows XP, you should choose 64-bit.